otsmr/otsmr.github.io/pages/generic-protocol-fuzzer.md

 As fuzzing the network stack is one of my main goals, almost all trait implementations required to initialize the `profuzz_core` crate can be found in the `profuzz_common` crate.

-The full example can be found on [Github](https://github.com/otsmr/profuzz/example/profuzz_network_stack).
+The full example can be found on [Github](https://github.com/otsmr/profuzz/tree/main/example/profuzz_network_stack).

-The provided example aims at a target with the following fictive requirements, which are typical for me at work:
+The provided example aims at a target with the following fictive options, which are typical for me at work:

 1. To be fuzzed: Ethernet, VLAN, IPv4, UDP, TCP, Payload
-3. There is a TCP server reachable without a VLAN tag on port 1330
+2. The target does listen on multiple ports, either for UDP or TCP running different applications
-2. The target does listen on multiple ports, either for UDP or TCP.
+3. The ports which will be fuzzed are only reachable on VLANs 13 and 37
-4. The targeted listening ports are only reachable on VLANs 13 and 37.
+4. The TCP port which will be used for the Healthcheck does not require a VLAN tag

 The first step would be to create corpus files.
 This can be done by using a Wireshark trace and writing each packet as raw bytes in files stored in the folder `corpus`.